ufukusubutun/ufukusubutun.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Greetings from New York City!
 This is Ufuk!
-I am still building my personal website!
+I am still building my personal & professional website!
 So please excuse the mess and check back again soon!

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.